mamaxb/ictp2023/README.md

-# Automated scholarly manuscripts on GitHub
+# Submission preparation for ICTP2023

 <!-- usage note: edit the H1 title above to personalize the manuscript -->